-Vision - Birth Through Adolescence
+Vision Care - Birth Through Adolescence

 When should my child receive his or her first eye exam?

-Answer: At six months of age!
+Answer: Between six and nine months of age!

 What about school screenings?
 Aren't they enough?

-A screening checks for 20/20 vision but it doesn't check for eye health or measure any of the other vision skills needed for learning such as eye coordination, peripheral awareness, eye/hand coordination, etc. Vision screenings are a useful tool but they shouldn't be a substitute for a complete eye exam.
+A screening checks for 20/20 vision, but it doesn't check for eye health or measure any of the other vision skills needed for learning such as eye coordination, peripheral awareness, eye/hand coordination, etc. Vision screenings are a useful tool but they shouldn't be a substitute for a complete eye exam.

 What can I do?